groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/sign/qrcode/DataMatrix-potm.md

     enable: true
     title: "Overview API"
     content: |
-        Sign your POTM files with QRCODE signatures using Java easily.
+        Sign your Potm files with Qrcode signatures using Java easily.
 You can use just a couple of Java code lines in any platform of your choice like - Windows, Linux, macOS.
-        You can put QRCODE on POTM file in a very convenient way and for free.
-Besides that it is possible to sign POTM files using advanced QRCODE options.
+        You can put Qrcode on Potm file in a very convenient way and for free.
+Besides that it is possible to sign Potm files using advanced Qrcode options.

-        There are a lot of options features to sign POTM which you may use for your purposes:
+        There are a lot of options features to sign Potm which you may use for your purposes:

-        * QRCODE position on the page can be set up as absolutely as relatively;;
+        * Qrcode position on the page can be set up as absolutely as relatively;;
-        * One QRCODE signature may be placed on specified pages of multi-page documents;;
+        * One Qrcode signature may be placed on specified pages of multi-page documents;;
         * A lot of additional signature features like color, size, border etc. are available..

-        There are also saving options for signed POTM file:
+        There are also saving options for signed Potm file:

         * after signing file might be saved with other supported format;
         * furthermore file can be encrypted with password or saved to memory stream.

-        Signing POTM files with QRCODE provides vast amount opportunities for users.
+        Signing Potm files with Qrcode provides vast amount opportunities for users.
 Moreover there is no need for any additional software installed - like MS Office, Open Office, Adobe Acrobat Reader etc.

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to sign POTM with QRCODE in Java"
+    title_left: "Steps to sign Potm with Qrcode in Java"
     content_left: |
-        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) provides ability to sign POTM documents with QRCODE signatures quick and easily.
+        [GroupDocs.Signature for Java](https://products.groupdocs.com/signature/java/) provides ability to sign Potm documents with Qrcode signatures quick and easily.

-        * Create an instance of Signature class providing POTM file supposed to signing as path or memory stream
+        * Create an instance of Signature class providing Potm file supposed to signing as path or memory stream
         * Instantiate SignOptions class and set all demanded data.
-        * Invoke the Signature.Sign passing output POTM file or memory stream
+        * Invoke the Signature.Sign passing output Potm file or memory stream

     title_right: "System Requirements"
     content_right: |